 - Then, select Find & Select > Find in the Home ribbon.

-- Afterward, Find and Replace box will appear.
+- Afterward, the Find and Replace box will appear.

 - After that, write the comment text in the Find What section.